 - Place a toy inside the crate for your dog to play with.

-- Reward your puppy with a food treat and lots of praise every time they go in the crate.
+- Reward your puppy with a food treat and lots of praise for entering the crate.

-- Associate a single word, like “crate,” to the act of your dog going in its crate.
+- Associate a single word, such as “crate,” to the act of your dog going into the crate.
 Always follow with a treat and lots of praise.
 Make sure everyone in your household uses that word, and only that word.

 - Don’t use the crate as punishment.
 You want the crate associated with good things, not bad ones.

 - Don’t leave your new puppy or dog in the crate all day.
-He will need bathroom breaks, play breaks, and feeding breaks, throughout the day.
+He will need multiple bathroom breaks, play breaks, and feeding breaks throughout the day.

 - Remember patience and consistency.
-Each dog learns at their own pace and it might take awhile for your dog to get the hang of going into their crate on command and laying down quietly.
+Dogs learn at their own pace and it might take awhile for your dog to get the hang of going into the crate on cue and lying down quietly.

-- Always take your new puppy to the bathroom each time you take them out of their crate.
+- Always take your new puppy to the bathroom first thing, each time you take her out of the crate.

 Another great side benefit of crate training your dog is housetraining.
-We’ll talk about the ins and outs of housetraining in our next segment, but dogs won’t want to pee or poo where they sleep.
+Dogs don’t want to pee or poop where they sleep.
 Crates can really help you manage where your dog is learning to go to the bathroom in the first two weeks of being home.
-Crates can also help you to manage dogs that are going through excessive chewing phases.
+Crates can also help you to manage dogs who are going through excessive chewing phases.

-So now that you understand why your dog needs a crate, you may be asking, what kind of crate should I get that behemoth Newfoundland puppy that is twelve weeks old and already 40 lbs.?
+Now that you understand why your dog needs a crate, you may be asking, what kind of crate should I get that behemoth Newfoundland puppy who is 12 weeks old and already 40 pounds?

-- Choose a well-ventilated crate that is just large enough for your dog or puppy to comfortably turn around in and not much larger.
-(For puppies, look for crates that have a built-in divider that can be adjusted as your puppy grows.
+- Choose a well-ventilated crate just large enough for your dog or puppy to comfortably turn around in and not much larger.
+(For puppies, look for crates with built-in dividers that can be adjusted as your puppy grows.
 This is more common in wire crates.)

-- Hard sided crates are made for easy transport of your dog, so if you’re going to be traveling, or if you want a safe way to get your dog to the vet and the groomer, a hard sided crate is a good idea.
+- Hard-sided crates are made for easy transport of your dog, so if you’re going to be traveling, or if you want a safe way to get your dog to the vet and the groomer, a hard-sided crate is a good choice.

 - Soft-sided crates are easy to transport and set up anywhere, but may not be suitable for a new puppy or dog just learning the ropes of crate training.
 My Newfoundland was 3 years old and ate the side out of her soft-sided crate.
-Which brings about the point that each dog is an individual and what works for one, might not work for another.
-So, the moral of this story is, revisit the soft-sided crate after your pup or adult dog is reliable about not chewing things up.
+Each dog is an individual and what works for one might not work for another.
+Consider a soft-sided crate after your pup or adult dog is reliable about not chewing things up.